xXxSpicyBoiiixXx/Java-TextBook/Chapter-02/chapter-02.md

 As you might expect, narrowing casting is where you go from a bigger data type to a smaller one.
 Unlike widening casting, you must do this manually.
 This is shown in the example code.

 double -> float -> long -> int -> char -> short -> byte

+### Java Operators

+Operators are used to perform operations on variables and values.
+Java divides the operators into the following groups:

+- Arithmetic operators
+- Assignment operators
+- Comparison operators
+- Logical operators
+- Bitwise operators

+### Arithmetic Operators

+### Assignment Operators

+### Comparison Operators

+### Logical Operators

+### Bitwise Operators